 The exporter or a US Forwarding Agent completes this form.
 English is required.

-Every country has its own regulations and shipping requirements so it’s important to be aware of this information before shipping internationally to any destination.
+Every country has its own regulations and shipping requirements so it’s important to be aware of this information before shipping internationally.
 There’s a lot of information to consider when shipping to Mexico.
-It all may seem complicated at first, but can be very painless with right logistics partner.
-Don’t take any chances and deal only with the best Freight Forwarder in the industry.
+It all may seem complicated at first, but it can be very painless with the right logistics partner by your side.

 We are proud to be part of some of the most prestigious associations in the industry.